Patotricks15/ragas_study/README.md

 ### Explain Consistent Scoring Ranges principle
 It is crucial to normalize metric score values or ensure they fall within a specific range, such as 0 to 1.

+## RAG Metrics

+### Explain context precision
+- Context Precision is a metric that measures the proportion of relevant chunks in the retrieved_contexts.

+- It is calculated as the mean of the precision@k for each chunk in the context.

+- Precision@k is the ratio of the number of relevant chunks at rank k to the total number of chunks at rank k.

+Where K is the total number of chunks in retrieved_contexts and vk∈{0,1} is the relevance indicator at rank k.

+### Explain context recall
+- Context Recall measures how many of the relevant documents (or pieces of information) were successfully retrieved.
+It focuses on not missing important results.

+### What's the difference betwen LLM recall and nonLLM recall?
+- LLM Context Recall: Uses a Large Language Model (LLM) to analyze the retrieved context and compare it to the reference context.
+It breaks down the reference into claims and determines if each claim can be attributed to the retrieved context.

+- Non LLM Context Recall: Uses non-LLM based metrics, such as string comparison, to determine if a retrieved context is relevant or not.